kilpkonn/msc-thesis/main.typ

 The `search` algorithm starts by refining the problem into new problem collections.
 Refining is done by tactics that are essentially just a way of organizing possible refinements.
 An example tactic that attempts to solve the problem by filling it with locals in scope can be seen in @agsy-example-tactic.

-// The example in the @agsy_transformation_branches contains three possible kinds if refinements for the problem: 1) Replace it with local (no new subproblems), 2) Replace it with function and create new subproblems for every argument, 3) Replace problem with a type constructor and create subproblem for all fields required by constructor.
+In case refining does not create any new problem collections, base case is reached and the problem is trivally solved.
+When there are new problem collections, we try to solve any of them.
+In case we cannot solve any of the problem collections, then the problem is unsolvable and we give up by returning `Nothing`.
+Otherwise we return the solution.
+The code for all these cases can be seen on lines 12 - 15 in @agsy-snippet.

-Once we have the solution collections we attempt to solve them via the `searchColl` function.
+We solve problem collections by using the `searchColl` function.
 Problem collections where we can't solve all the problems cannot be turned into solution collections as there is no way to build well-formed term with problems remaining in it.
-As we only care about cases where we can fully solve the problem we discard them.
+As we only care about cases where we can fully solve the problem we discard them by returning `Nothing`.
+On line 9 of @agsy-snippet we filter out unsuccessful solutions.

 For the successful solution collections we substitute the refinements we took into the problem to get back solution.
-As the solution is a well-formed term with no remaining subproblems we return it.
+The solution is a well-formed term with no remaining subproblems which we can return to the callee.
-In case there are no more problem collections to solve, the problem can be trivially solved.
-This acts as a "base case" for the algorithm.
-In case there are problem collections, but we cannot solve any of them then we cannot solve the problem, so we return nothing instead of solution.

-#todo-philipp[Suggestion for reformulation:
-  - In case refining does not create any new problem collections, base case is reached: the problem is trivally solved
-  - When there's new problem collections, either
-    - no solutions at all: unsolvable problem, give up
-    - any solution: return them
-]
+#todo("By describing the base case and other cases in the beginning this end seems little weird as rest of the description follows the code quite closele.
+Is it ok tho?")

 #figure(
 sourcecode()[```hs